nrfconnect/sdk-nrf/doc/nrf/libraries/modem/nrf_modem_lib/nrf_modem_lib_trace.rst

 .. modem_memfault_trace_end

 The following is an example to send modem traces to Memfault.
-This will free up the stored traces as they are sent.
+This will free up the stored traces after they are sent.

   .. code-block:: console